-Participants are requested to answer the online questionnaire on their social entrepreneurial initiative by 30 April 2016, 24.00 CET.
-All short proposals received by this due date will be assessed in May 2016 by a team of water and business experts based on previously defined criteria (see below).
+Participants are requested to answer the online questionnaire on their social entrepreneurial initiative by 22 March 2017, 24.00 CET.
+All short proposals received by this due date will be assessed in March and April 2017 by a team of water and business experts based on previously defined criteria (see below).

 Only forms completed in English will be accepted.
 Applicants who are not in a position to submit their application form electronically, should contact the Secretary of ReSource Award.

 On 19 April 2017, the authors of the best-ranked short proposals will be invited to submit a comprehensive version (full proposal) of their social entrepreneurial initiative online.
 These full proposals will be reviewed and assessed based on an extended catalogue of predefined criteria.
 Oral interviews with the applicants on 16 June 2017 will conclude the first round of the assessment.

 The four to eight best-ranked full proposals will be evaluated by an international and independent jury that will select three finalists by the end August 2017.

 Step III: Finalists